foldcat/oasync/README.md

 import oa "../oasync"
 ```

-Besides the walkthorugh, I **HEAVILY** recommend doing `odin doc .` in the
+Besides the walkthough, I **HEAVILY** recommend doing `odin doc .` in the
 root directory of oasync to read the API documentation.
 The following
-walkthorugh does not cover every procedure and their options.
+walkthough does not cover every procedure and their options.

 ### initializing oasync runtime
 To use oasync, we first have to initialize it.